-An employee shall be granted up to five (5) regularly scheduled consecutive work days leave without loss of salary or wages, in the case of the death or serious illness in their immediate family of a parent, spouse, common-law spouse, brother, sister, brother-in-law, sister-in-law, child, grandparent, grandchild, mother-in-law, father-in-law, son-in-law or daughter-to-law.
+An employee shall be granted up to five (5) regularly scheduled consecutive work days leave without loss of salary or wages, in the case of the death or serious illness in their immediate family of a parent, spouse, common-law spouse, brother, sister, brother-in-law, sister-in-law, child, foster children, step-children, step-parent, grandparent, grandchild, mother-in-law, father-in-law, son-in-law daughter-in-law, step sibling and any other relative permanently residing in the employee's home or with whom the employee permanently resides.
 Reasonable leave of absence may be granted without pay for travel and estate affairs.
 An employee shall be granted a leave of absence without pay when they have been requested to be a pallbearer at a non-relative's funeral.